Labelcode: Usage

 Labelcode was created by GVL on May 1, 1976, and introduced by IFPI in 1977 in order to unmistakably identify the different record labels.
 The number of countries using the Labelcode is limited (it is mostly used in Germany), and the code given on the item is not always accurate to the label on which the album or single was actually released.
 As of 2017, the Gesellschaft zur Verwertung von Leistungsschutzrechten (GVL) have adopted the internationally recognised ISRC form of sound recording identification which enables the remuneration to be allocated much more precisely than before.

 Code format

-Labelcode also should not be confused with catalog numbers.
+Labelcodes should not be confused with catalog numbers.

-It is on the form of LC-12345.
-Labelcodes were originally 4-digit, but as time was going on, an additional digit was added.
+It is on the form of LC-12345 or LC-100405.
+Labelcodes were originally 4-digits long, but when the 5-digits were introduced, a zero was prepended to the old codes.
+LC-2345 and LC-02345 and therefore the same code.
+For the newer 6-digit codes, a zero was not prefixed to the existing codes.
+LC-01303 and LC-101303 are both valid, but reference a different label.

-Still active labels with a 4-digit-code start with a zero, (e.g. LC 0407 -> LC 00407).
+A full list of Labelcodes can be found on the GVL Label Recherche website.